Slow-roll approximation in quantum cosmology: Discussion

 \subsubsection{Regime of validity of our result}

-We repeat that our computation of the action \eqref{Sbchi}, and thus of the semiclassical approximation to a NB wave function (like the Vilenkin or Hartle-Hawking wave functions \eqref{VilenkinWF}-\eqref{HHWF}), is only valid in a limited subset of the minisuperspace, namely the regime $\{ (b,\chi) \}$ where the entire trajectory which follows the classical slow roll evolution \eqref{SR1}-\eqref{SR2}, ending at $(a,\phi)_1 = (b,\chi)$ and starting at $(a,\phi)_0 = \left( \mathcal{O}(1)/H(\phioRe), \phioRe \right)$, is consistent (meaning the slow roll parameters $\varepsilon_1,\varepsilon_2$ and the curvature $(a H)^{-2}$ are small along the entire trajectory).
-We make no general claims about the behavior of a NB wave function outside this regime, e.g. about the behavior in the Euclidean regime $b H < 1$, an initial singularity or bounce in the predicted classical histories, the exit of inflation or the asymptotic future of the universe.
+We repeat that our computation of the action \eqref{Sbchi}, and thus of the semiclassical approximation to a NB wave function (like the Vilenkin or Hartle-Hawking wave functions \eqref{VilenkinWF}-\eqref{HHWF}), is only valid in a limited subset of the minisuperspace, namely the regime $\{ (b,\chi) \}$ where the entire trajectory which follows the classical slow-roll evolution \eqref{SR1}-\eqref{SR2}, ending at $(a,\phi)_1 = (b,\chi)$ and starting at $(a,\phi)_0 = \left( \mathcal{O}(1)/H(\phioRe), \phioRe \right)$, is consistent (meaning the slow-roll parameters $\varepsilon_1,\varepsilon_2$ and the curvature $(a H)^{-2}$ are small along the entire trajectory).\footnote{We remind the reader that we defined $H(\phi) \equiv \sqrt{V(\phi)/3}$ in this paper.} We make no general claims about the behavior of a NB wave function outside this regime, e.g. about the behavior in the Euclidean regime $b H < 1$ (see \cite{PhysRevD.28.2960,PhysRevD.37.888}), an initial singularity or bounce in the predicted classical histories, the exit of inflation or the asymptotic future of the universe (see \cite{Hartle:2008ng}).
 Note that our result holds in particular for small field inflation models, which may be the only consistent effective field theories of inflation \cite{Ooguri:2006in}.
+Finally, we emphasize that our construction assumes two solutions (approximately Euclidean and Lorentzian respectively) may be matched onto each other in a transitional regime which lies at the border of the regimes of validity of both solutions.
+In all the cases we examined numerically this can be done, and while we have analytically deduced the rather precise consistency conditions \eqref{phi0Imapprox} and \eqref{alpha0eq} on such a matching, we were not able to rigorously prove that the matching can always be done.